simolus3/drift/CONTRIBUTING.md

 The `sqlparser` library can be published independently from moor.

 ### Building the documentation
-We use [jekyll](https://jekyllrb.com/) to write documentation.
-With [bundler](https://bundler.io/) installed, you can serve the documentation locally with `bundler exec jekyll serve`.
-The generated documentation can be written into the `docs/_site` folder with `bundler exec jekyll build`.
+We use hugo and docsy to build the documentation.
+The [readme](docs/README.md) contains everything you need to know go get started.